 Indian Shores is a decidedly white-collar town, with fully 93.33% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Indian Shores is a town of managers, sales and office workers, and professionals.
 There are especially a lot of people living in Indian Shores who work in management occupations (34.44%), sales jobs (19.56%), and office and administrative support (11.11%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 26.35% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Indian Shores telecommute to their jobs.
+Overall, about 26.35% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Indian Shores is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.